flame-engine/flame/doc/tutorials/platformer/step_7.md

 This is a pretty self-explanatory file that just uses standard Flutter widgets to display information and provide a `Play` button.
-The only Flame-related line is `gameRef.overlays.remove('MainMenu');` which simply removes the overlay so the user can play the game.
+The only Flame-related line is `game.overlays.remove('MainMenu');` which simply removes the overlay so the user can play the game.
 It should be noted that the user can technically move Ember while this is displayed, but trapping the input is outside the scope of this tutorial as there are multiple ways this can be accomplished.